rickellis/Astro/README.md

     var sunpos = A.Get.sunPosition(new Date, lat, lon)

+All the original MeeusJS function are availble if you need to solve specific problems, but for commonly used routines I find a single entry point is faster and cleaner.

 Astro's methods also provides additional return data types for convenience.
-For example, solar and lunar azimuth is also available in degrees rather than only radian, so that there is less post-processing necessary for the developer.
+For example, solar and lunar azimuth is also available in degrees rather than only radians, so that there is less post-processing necessary for the developer.

+Note: For consistency, I adopted the design architecture of MeeusJS, and converted the SunCalc code to that pattern.
+Had I been starting from scratch I might have chosen a little newer architcture, but it works fine.
+Essentially, the entire library is one Super Object, with child objects for each category of data manipulation.
+That means function calls follow this pattern:

+A.ChildObject.function()

+Enjoy!

 ---